Spatial Cox processes in an infinite-dimensional framework: Acknowledgements

-\textbf{Acknowledgements} This work has been supported in part by projects PGC2018-099549-B-I00, MTM2016-78917-R, and PID2019-107392RB-100 of the Ministerio de Ciencia, Innovaci\'on y Universidades, Spain (co-funded with FEDER funds).
+This work has been supported in part by projects PGC2018-099549-B-I00, MTM2016-78917-R, and PID2019-107392RB-100 of the Ministerio de Ciencia, Innovaci\'on y Universidades, Spain (co-funded with FEDER funds), and ERDF Operational Programme 2014--2020 and the Economy and Knowledge Council of the Regional Government of Andalusia, Spain (A-FQM-345-UGR18).